greiginsydney/Intervalometerator/docs/troubleshooting.md

 1) make a copy of `connectd.service`:  `cp -fv /usr/lib/systemd/system/connectd.service /etc/systemd/system/connectd.service`
 2) edit `/etc/systemd/system/connectd.service`, telling it to wait until celery has started: `After=network.target rc-local.service celery.service`

 The above changes are automatically made by the setup.sh script if remote.it is found to be installed (from 4.4.3).
-The setup script's 'test' feature will report the current status and if any corrective action is required: `sudo -E ./setup.sh test`:
+The setup script's 'test' feature will report the current status and if any corrective action is required: `sudo ./setup.sh test`:

 ```bash
 PASS: schannel service is running (remoteit)